Terms of Business

 If you, your company or your organisation wants us to act only on the instructions of specified people you must let us know in writing so that the position is clear.
 Otherwise we assume and you authorise us to assume that those representing you, your company or your organisation are duly authorised to give us information and instructions.

 There are occasions when a client has a problem with our service which has not been satisfactorily resolved with the person dealing with the matter.
-Please contact our Client Care Partner, Alexandra Adam, who will ensure that your complaint is investigated and you receive a reply in accordance with our Complaints Procedure and investigate and respond to your complaint.
+Please contact our Client Care Partner, Alexandra Adam, who will ensure that your complaint is investigated and you receive a reply in accordance with our Complaints procedure, a copy of which is here or available on request.
 We are committed to prompt, efficient, fair and courteous handling of complaints.
 Making a complaint will not affect how we handle your case.

 If for any reason we are unable to resolve a problem between us the Legal Ombudsman (tel: 0300 555 0333 or email@example.com) will consider the complaint.
 Normally you will need to bring a complaint to the legal Ombudsman within 6 months of receiving a response from us about your complaint.